Steve Rand

 Open-ended survey questions often produce deep qualitative insights, but analyzing hundreds of open ended text responses has traditionally been an expensive and time-consuming manual process.
 Researchers must review every response, group similar themes, create categories, and continually refine those categories as new responses arrive.
 While AI presented an opportunity to automate much of this work, researchers still need full transparency and control over the final output.

 As Director of Product Design, I led the UX strategy and design direction for an AI-assisted Open-Ended Question Coding experience in collaboration with Product Designer Jie Liu, whom I managed throughout the project.
-Together we worked closely with Product, Engineering, and research stakeholders to design an AI-powered workflow that dramatically accelerated the team’s analysis while preserving researcher confidence through intuitive review, editing, and customization tools.
+Together we worked closely with Product, Engineering, and research stakeholders to design an AI-powered workflow that dramatically accelerated the team’s analysis while preserving user confidence through intuitive review, editing, and customization tools.
 The result established a practical framework for incorporating AI into a complex professional workflow without removing users from the decision-making process.

 The Problem